C64 OS USER'S GUIDE

 For those curious why the keys: 4, 5, 6 and 8 are used instead of: 1, 2, 3 and 5, it turns out there is a key matrix conflict between 1, 2, 3 and 5 such that some combinations for diagonal movement would not be possible.

-If you've already configured these places, and you decide to re-run this Configure tool, you can skip this option and it will leave your places set as you've configured them.
+These places can later be changed from within C64 OS.
+If you've already configured these places, and you re-run this Configure tool, you can say no this option and it will leave your places set as you've configured them.

-Remember: You can run "configure" at anytime, to change essential settings.
+None of your decisions made here are set in stone.
+You can run the Configure Tool at any time to make different choices and change essential settings.
 This may be necessary if your hardware setup changes.
 For example, if you switch from a mouse to a joystick or other input device.

 C64 OS configuration is now complete.
 If you have just configured a fresh installation of C64 OS, then you are now ready to boot up for the first time.